 Dr. Banffy is a team physician for the Los Angeles Dodgers and Los Angeles

 Rams.
-He is an orthopedic consultant to the Los Angeles Kings and Los
+He is an orthopaedic consultant to the Los Angeles Kings and Los

 Angeles Lakers.
 Dr. Banffy has also been a consultant for a variety of